gxf1212/notes/MD/UROPS-run-and-result.md

    but I believe non-polar hydrogen should be added

-   > if added extra hydrogen: pymol delete atom
+   > if added extra hydrogen: pymol can delete atom, but I think GaussView can edit all bonds!
+Maybe
    >

 2. get gaussian input file